 Jeangu MacrooyJeangu’s musical journey began when he received a guitar from his parents for his 13th birthday.
 Together with his twin brother Xillan, he formed a musical duo.
 However, his artistic ambitions proved bigger than the scene in his native Suriname and so he moved to the Netherlands at the age of 20.

-In the Netherlands, Jeangu enrolled in music college where he began collaborating with producer Perquisite.
-Jeangu's soulful debut album, High On You, was nominated for an Edison Pop Award and he has since performed at prominent festivals such as Lowlands, North Sea Jazz and Eurosonic Noorderslag.
+On arrival in Amsterdam, Jeangu enrolled in music college where he began collaborating with producer Perquisite.
+Before long, the Surinamese singer had released his debut album, High On You, and was nominated for an Edison Pop Award.

 Jeangu believes there is no instruction manual for life, and by accepting that life consists of highs and lows, you make progress and get closer to who you are: